cpe-prog/cpe-prog/README.md

 ### 💥 About me

-🧠 Slow Learner: Every single step of learning process is commited to unwavering of progress
+🧠 Slow Learner: Every single step of learning process is commited to unwavering progress

 ⚡ Fun fact: I'm laughing every time I solved a little bit of problem 😁